 Conversely, in an earlier case in 2006, a business was sold £437 million when only months before the court had used an expert valuation that valued the company between £4 million and £20 million.

-Britton and Time’s divorce solicitors can advise clients on the likelihood of success in challenging past court’s decision.
+Our divorce solicitors in Brighton can advise clients on the likelihood of success in challenging past court’s decision.

 If you need a divorce solicitor in Brighton and Hove, then click here to contact us now or call 24 hours a day, 7 days a week on 01273 726951 to speak to one of our divorce solicitors.
 We are also able to give independent legal advice on any financial remedy consent orders reached.